paTRICK-swk/P-STMO/README.md

 We set up the Human3.6M dataset in the same way as [VideoPose3D](https://github.com/facebookresearch/VideoPose3D/blob/master/DATASETS.md).
 You can download the processed data from [here](https://drive.google.com/file/d/1FMgAf_I04GlweHMfgUKzB0CMwglxuwPe/view?usp=sharing).  `data_2d_h36m_gt.npz` is the ground truth of 2D keypoints. `data_2d_h36m_cpn_ft_h36m_dbb.npz` is the 2D keypoints obatined by [CPN](https://github.com/GengDavid/pytorch-cpn).  `data_3d_h36m.npz` is the ground truth of 3D human joints.
 Put them in the `./dataset` directory.

 ### MPI-INF-3DHP
 We set up the MPI-INF-3DHP dataset by ourselves.
 We convert the original data in `.mat` format to the processed data in `.npz` format by using `data_to_npz_3dhp.py` and `data_to_npz_3dhp_test.py`.
 You can download the processed data from [here](https://drive.google.com/file/d/11eBe175Rgj6IYrwZwa1oXTOyHPxGuWyi/view?usp=sharing).
 Put them in the `./dataset` directory.
+In addition, if you want to get the PCK and AUC metrics on this dataset, you also need to download the original dataset from the [official website](https://vcai.mpi-inf.mpg.de/3dhp-dataset/).
+After downloading the dataset, you can place the `TS1` to `TS6` folders in the test set under the `./3dhp_test` folder in this repo.

 ## Evaluating our models
 You can download our pre-trained models from [here](https://drive.google.com/file/d/1vLtC86_hs01JKKRQ6akvdH5QDKxt71cY/view?usp=sharing).
 Put them in the `./checkpoint` directory.